Lake Rousseau

 Dunnellon Bait and Tackle 352-465-2755

 Lake Rousseau is an excellent all-around fishery.
-However, use caution when navigating the lake, it is filled with sunken obstacles.
-Summer is the best time to target bream here as they will be spawning for the next few months.
-In the western half of the lake looking for spawning beds in the shallows is a great way to catch these fish.
-In the eastern portions of the lake fishing under or along tussock edges can be very productive.
-Crickets and grass shrimp are preferred baits for all panfish.
+However, anglers should use caution when navigating the lake due to sunken obstacles.
+Over the summer months, spawning panfish will begin to congregate in the shallows, making them an easy target for anglers fishing live crickets and grass shrimp.
+If this doesn’t work, switch to earthworms fished on or near the bottom to try and hook a nice redear sunfish.
 Crappie are much easier to catch at night than during the day in the hot summer months.
-Drifting or trolling live minnows in the channel or jigging the deeper offshore structure can produce fish.
-Catfish are a great fish to target here, especially in the upstream portion of the lake or near the dam where there is some current.
-Fishing chicken livers or gizzards and stink baits on the bottom are a good bet.
-If the scent of your bait hasn’t brought a bite after twenty minutes you may want to refresh the bait or relocate.
-Bass are the most targeted fish here and this reservoir produces lots of fish over eight pounds every year.
-Fish near stumps, docks and tussocks using live shiners or soft plastics for bass.
+Drifting or trolling live minnows in the channel or jigging the deeper offshore structure will usually produce fish.
+Catfish are a great fish to target here, especially in the upstream portion of the lake or near the dam, where there is some current.
+Fishing chicken livers, gizzards, and stink baits on the bottom is a good bet.
+If the scent of your bait hasn’t brought a bite after twenty minutes or so, you may want to refresh the bait or relocate.
+Bass are the most targeted fish here, and this reservoir produces a lot of fish over eight pounds every year.
+This year is off to a great start with at least two TrophyCatch Hall of Fame bass (weighing over 13 lbs.) in Season 14, which began October 1, 2025.
+During the day, pockets of cooler water are sure to hold fish.
+Try fishing the deeper holes in the channel or the box-cut sides of the lock area.
+Target submerged structures, such as stumps or fallen logs, with plastic worms and imitation crayfish, or troll live golden shiners along the patches of smart weed.

 Popular Species